RV Insurance: Important Things You Need To Consider

 A: Another “auto” related coverage is personal injury protection (PIP) or med pay (depending on your state).
 If you carry a high deductible on your health insurance plan, having increased medical payments coverage on your auto policy can be valuable.
 The medical payments coverage will only pay if there is an auto-related injury but is an option worth exploring.

-Check with your insurance agent to ask about their coverage options for your RVing needs, or visit the consumer advocate website for a list of companies that offer RV insurance plans specifically for full-time RVers.
+Check with your insurance agent to ask about their coverage options for your RVing needs, or visit RVerInsurance.com for a RV insurance plans specifically for full-time RVers.